 The New Zealand Security Association has been totally inept under the helm of Greg Watts.

-On 5th October I sent a public email to Greg Watts asking if he had seen the relevant certificates for the Mongoose TA alarm along with other questions.
-Now after five weeks of waiting Greg has failed to respond, even though I have emailed him (and the rest of the NZSA staff) the questions four times demanding a open reply.
+Now after five weeks of waiting Greg has failed to respond, even though I have emailed him (and the rest of the NZSA staff) the questions four times demanding an open reply.

-I’d like to remind everyone including Greg Watts that the NZSA claims to represent its members and act in the best interest of the public, both of whom they should be accountable to.
+I’d like to remind everyone including Greg Watts that the NZSA claims to represent its members.
+It also claims to act in the best interest of the public, both of whom they should be accountable to.

 Quite why Greg Watts has failed to respond remains a mystery.
 He has claimed time and time again that the NZSA has nothing to hide, yet continues to evade my questions.
 As I have pointed out numerous times, if there is no corruption going on then surely the NZSA would have no objection to fronting up and responding!